husseab/music-library/README.md

 # Music library

-This is a music library app desgined to store music and associated artist records in a database.
+This is a music library app desgined to store artist records and associated albums in a database.

 ## Dependencies used